 Playing Diablo III as a team makes tremendous sense.
 With two players you can compliment each other's classes, such as combing the long-range Wizard with a melee Barbarian.
 Teaming up also allows you to be a bit braver with your skills; playing solo as a Wizard would require you to think about shields and defence, but with a close-quarters friend acting as a tank you can focus on all-out firepower; the “glass cannon” approach.

 The Reaper of Souls expansion and constant patch work has done a lot for improving Diablo since its iffy launch, and 'Loot 2.0' ensures that you’re constantly filling your pockets with treasures.
 But it is Adventure Mode that does the most for co-op play, allowing you to undertake missions anywhere in the world of Sanctuary without being tied to a plot.
 It means you can continue play even without a pal around, and you won’t have to wait for them to catch up or replay areas when they’re next online.
+Combined with the continual seasons system, Diablo III should be a mainstay of your co-op shelf.

 Portal 2 is frequently cited as the king of co-op for numerous good reasons.
 It requires genuine teamwork to solve its conundrums, preventing that frequent co-op problem of one player running off and impatiently doing everything before the other has chance to even move the mouse.
-A microphone and a good friend is recommended, but Portal 2 has a neat voiceless chat system that uses emoticons and pointing to make co-op with strangers easier.
+A microphone and a good friend is recommended, but Portal 2 has a neat voiceless chat system that uses emotes and pointing to make co-op with strangers easier.

 There’s no denying that Valve’s dedicated co-op campaign is a work of genius, especially in puzzles where both players are required to be working simultaneously, but it’s the Steam Workshop that makes Portal 2 a co-op must.
 The range of user-created puzzle chambers is vast, with phenomenally well-designed challenges that can make Valve’s work seem like preschool logic toys.